PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 If there is a specification, he will follow every point and check it’s working fine.
 If there is not, he must find every detail by himself.

-During this run the tester might use the test campaign created for build releases, and also update these same tests if necessary.
+During this run the QA analyst might use the test campaign created for build releases, and also update these same tests if necessary.
 That’s why a test on a Migration PR takes longer than a “classic” one (sometimes several days).

 # Conclusion